Dexalot/dexalot-docs/docs/contracts/Errors.md

 PB-DBCD-01: default bridge can not be disabled

+PB-DDCS-01: default destination is not setup.
+Use setTrustedRemoteAddress first

 PB-DDNS-01: destination not found when calling getTokenId

 PB-DDNS-02: destination not found when calling sendXChainMessageInternal

-PB-DDNZ-01: default destination chain id must be non zero

 PB-DTAE-01: delayed transfer already exists